wickwirew/Runtime/README.md

 ```
 It's that easy! 🎉

-Getting and setting the values works completely typeless.
-So your objects and values can be casted as an `Any` or any other protcol of your choosing and it will still work.

 ## Factory
 Runtime also supports building an object from it's `Type`.
-Both structs and classes are supported and classes are still managed by ARC.
+Both structs and classes are supported.

 To build a `User` object:
 ```swift